librz/how-to-bash/cookbook.md

 	exit 1
 fi

-# this allows you to run the script from anywhere
+# this allows you to run the script from elsewhere
-# it'll be as if you're running the script directly from where it's stored
+# as if you're running the script directly from where it's stored
 ````

 #### run a command, throw error when it fails